M-Files/Developer-Portal/Intelligent-Metadata-Layer/External-Repository-Connectors/Visual-Studio/index.md

 title: Visual Studio Template for building External Repository Connectors
 includeInSearch: true
 breadcrumb: Visual Studio Template
-excerpt: M-Files provides partners with a Visual Studio 2015/2017 template that can be used to develop Intelligent Metadata Layer External Repository Connectors using C#.
+excerpt: M-Files provides developers with a Visual Studio 2017/2019 template that can be used to develop Intelligent Metadata Layer External Repository Connectors using C#.
 ---

-When installing the template into Visual Studio 2017, a popup will be shown stating that the template does not use the 2017 format.
-This is expected, as the template is backwards compatible with Visual Studio 2015 as well.
-Simply accept the popup and continue installation.
+This template is temporarily unavailable.
+It will be added to the `M-Files Online Visual Studio template package`, which can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=M-Files.MFilesVisualStudioExtensions), later in 2021.
 {:.note}

 Testing of Intelligent Metadata Layer components requires that you are running a version of M-Files that includes the IML Core licence component.
 This is typically not included in development licences.